 Most classes are 55 minutes in length.
 Breaks between classes are 25 minutes.
 All classes are first-come, first-seated (i.e., registration is not required for specific classes).

-Early registration at a discount price begins March 29 and continues through the Saturday before the program begins.
+Early registration at a discount price begins April 10 and continues until August 17.
 At-the-door registration is available during the program.
-Participants may register for the week, a day, or just a few hours.
+Participants may register for the week, a day, or there are partial-day options.